rice7th/swef/README.md

 Example of the fetch on ubuntu

-Written mainly in Lua, SWEF is a generic fetch that works (nearly) everywhere, even on windows, without emulating shells or using some weird compatibility layes.
+Written mainly in Lua, SWEF is a generic system fetch that works (nearly) everywhere, even on windows, without emulating shells or using some weird compatibility layes.
 The only dependencies are Lua (5.1+) and xprop, but xprop is required only on X11 systems, meaning that you dont need it for android, MacOs, windows and wayland systems.
 Also Xprop is usually preinstalled on X11 systems, but double-checking never hurts :)

 ## Installation